hackclub/winter/pranavnt-quackduck.md

 ## Summary

-We're building an ebike that has full self cycling – you can press a button and it will cruise at ~8mph on a trail, detecting lanes and the side of the trail, and automatically steer.
+We're building an ebike that has full self cycling – you can press a button (on touchscreen) and it will cruise at ~8mph on a trail, detecting lanes and the side of the trail, and automatically steer.

 ## Plan

-What steps are you going to take to build it?
-What tools are you going to use?
-What will you do first, second, third, etc.?
+1) Put battery on top rack; surround with pre-owned foam and duct tape
+2) Mount the Motor & ESC such that the motor moving will move the chain
+3) Mount training wheels
+4) Mount the touchscreen, servo that controls the steering, and OAK-D Camera.
+Tie string to handlebars.
+5) Connect the Raspberry Pi to the ESC, Touchscreen, servo, and OAK-D Camera
+6) Run self driving software

+Self-driving software will work by detecting the lane and edge of a trail using a pre-trained lane detection model.
+Based on this, we'll model how much the bike has to turn.
+Max speed in this mode will be ~8mph probably.
+String will be connected to a servo and each of the handles; turning will be adjusting the string.

 ## Budget